Sudangphaa

-Birth and childhood
+Birth & childhood

-Sudangphaa was the son of Ahom king Tyao Khamti, from his younger queen.
+Sudangphaa was the son of Ahom ruler Tyao Khamti, from his younger queen.
 Tyao Khamti went on a military expedition against the Chutiya Kingdom, to avenge the murder of his elder brother, king Sutuphaa.
 He appointed his elder queen in charge of the kingdom, in his absence.
 The younger queen was pregnant at the time of the king's departure.
 The elder queen was jealous of the younger queen as the latter was more favourite to the king and also she was about to give birth to king's first child, which will enhance her position.
 Therefore, in order to get rid of younger queen, the elder queen took advantage of her position as regent to cause a false accusation to be preferred against her.
 The charge was investigated and declared true, whereupon the elder queen ordered her to be beheaded.
 The ministers however, seeing that she was pregnant, instead of killing her set her adrift on the Dihing on a raft.
 The Habung region at the time was under the control of Chutia kings.

 She died after giving birth to a boy and told the Brahman about the real identity of the boy.
 The Brahman brought up the young prince along with his other children.
 The young prince took the Brahman and his family as his own and spent his childhood with them.